 Delaying the report could lead to a handful of headaches.
 For one, it might jeopardize your insurance coverage.
 If you wait too long, your insurer might question the validity of your claim.
 It could make you wonder if the accident really happened the way you say it did.
 Plus, it could slow down the whole claims process, leaving you stuck without your wheels for longer than necessary.

-When you report promptly and provide all the necessary info, your insurance company could act swiftly to assess the damage, arrange repairs, and handle medical bills.
-But if you drag your feet, it’s like tossing a wrench into the works.
-The more accurate and timely your info, the better your chances of getting back on the road without any issues.
+When you report promptly and provide all the necessary info, your insurance company can act swiftly to assess the damage, arrange repairs, and handle medical bills.

-Here is a breakdown of the steps to follow when reporting a car accident to your insurance company.
+Here is a breakdown of some basic steps to follow when reporting a car accident to your insurance company.

 Step 1: Ensure safety